 As timber harvest occurs either by complete or partial canopy removal, a portion of the watershed is no longer considered hydrologically mature if enough forest canopy is removed, thus the ARP for that drainage is reduced from 100% depending on the extent and intensity of timber harvest.
 Studies have shown that in forest openings, or areas that have had forest cover removed, snow accumulation is increased due to the loss of canopy interception.
 With higher levels of snow accumulation and increased rates of snowmelt in stands where sufficient canopy has been removed, there is the potential to generate more water during rain-on-snow events, which can contribute to increased peak stream flows.
 As an increasing portion of a watershed is put into an open or partially hydrologically immature condition, the potential for peak flows to be increased becomes greater.
-Over time, vegetation grows back and would eventually return to a hydrologic mature condition, thereby "recovering."
+Over time, vegetation grows back and in 30 to 35 years would return to a hydrologic mature condition, thereby recovering.

-The ARP analysis includes the elements of the proposed action that would affect hydrologic recovery.
+The ARP analysis includes the elements of the proposed action that would affect hydrologic recovery including tree cutting and road construction.
+Because of the variable nature of the proposed treatments, canopy closure estimates were used that averaged thinning, skips, gaps, riparian protection buffers, forage openings, skid trails, skyline corridors and landings.
 Where applicable, the ARP analysis also addresses many other factors including: